VerVal-2016-1/Framework/README.md

 	* ***OBS.:*** Remember to create your dataset and set the path to it on DATASET constant.
 You can create your MySQLXML dataset with **mysqldump** tool:

 			mysqldump --xml -t -u <your_mysql_user> --password=<your_mysql_password> <your_test_database> > <path_to_dataset.xml>

+	* ***Tip***.: Once you are in your integration test class, an instance of your controller under test is available through the attribute $this->testClass.

 	* Run your integration tests